 Slow Cooker Philly Cheesesteak

 2 medium sweet red or green peppers, halved and sliced

 1 beef top sirloin steak (1-1/2 pounds), cut into thin strips

 1 can (14-1/2 ounces) reduced-sodium beef broth (or homemade!)

 Pickled hot cherry peppers, optional

-Place the onions, pepper, beef, soup mix and broth in the slow cooker, cook on low 6 hours or so.
+Place the onions, pepper, beef, soup mix, and broth in the slow cooker, cook on low 6 hours or so.

-Arrange hoagie buns on a cookie sheet, spread the Philly cheesesteak filling over the buns, cover with cheese and broil 2 minutes or so until it’s toasted and the cheese is melted.
+Arrange hoagie buns on a cookie sheet, spread the Philly cheesesteak filling over the buns, cover with cheese and broil for 2 minutes or so until it’s toasted and the cheese is melted.

-Top with pickled hot peppers, if desired and serve immediately with raw fries or chips.
+Top with pickled hot peppers, if desired, and serve immediately with raw fries or chips.